 Clearly express informed consent is required where an employer sets out to collect sensitive data (for example, information about workers’ health) through monitoring.

-There is an exemption to allow employers to collect data to monitor equality of opportunity, as long as the exercise is carried out in a way that safeguards privacy (usually done by anonymising the results).
+There is an exemption to allow employers to collect data to monitor equality of opportunity, as long as the exercise is carried out in a way that safeguards privacy (usually done by anonymising the results and ensuring that they are not available to whoever is responsible for selecting the candidates).